scorecard evaluation and assessment 10

 This online survey gives our alumni the opportunity to reflect on their education after they have been in the field.
 Data gathered from the alumni surveys enables us to discover the types of environments in which graduates are working, whether the skills they brought with them helped them succeed, and how long it took them to find a job.

 Survey results also help us track trends in employment to ensure that the School’s curriculum remains relevant and to help the School anticipate subtle shifts in the job market.

 In 2012, we conducted our first survey of employers who have hired our alumni.
-The survey was repeated in 2016.
+The survey was repeated in 2016 and 2019.